pjfrontend/ai-transfer-agent/README.md

 A front-end application scaffolded with [Vite](https://vitejs.dev), designed to interface with OpenAI for a financial operation like a withdrawal or transfer

-## 🚀 Features

-* ⚡ Powered by Vite for lightning-fast development
-* 🧠 Integrates with AI services or tools
-* 🔧 Modular and extensible architecture
-* 🎯 Built for modern browsers using ES modules

 ## 📦 Installation

 Clone the repository and install dependencies: